-- a.
-Misinterpretation of a playing rule. - b.
-Failure of an umpire to apply the correct rule to a given situation.

-Failure to impose the correct penalty for a given violation.
+- 16.2.1 Misinterpretation of a playing rule. - 16.2.2 Failure of an umpire to apply the correct rule to a given situation. - Failure to impose the correct penalty for a given violation.

-- 1. Protests for the above must be made before the next pitch, or before all infielders have left fair territory or, if on the last play of the game, before the umpires leave the playing field. - 2.After one pitch has been thrown (legal or illegal), no change can be made on any umpire's ruling - c.
-Eligibility of a team roster member.
+- 16.2.2.1 Protests for the above must be made before the next pitch, or before all infielders have left fair territory or, if on the last play of the game, before the umpires leave the playing field. - 16.2.2.2 After one pitch has been thrown (legal or illegal), no change can be made on any umpire's ruling - 16.2.3 Eligibility of a team roster member.